BhaktiJ338/REST-API/README.md

 4. PATCH
 5. DELETE

-Users can articles with a title and content to test this API.
+Users can add articles with a title and content to test this API.

 ### Getting Started